-Gallup's annual Global Emotions Report measures people's positive and negative experiences worldwide, giving leaders insights into the emotional health of their societies, which traditional economic indicators don't capture.
+Gallup’s annual Global Emotions Report measures people’s positive and negative experiences worldwide, giving leaders insights into the emotional health of their societies that traditional economic indicators don’t capture.

-42% of people said they experienced a lot of worry the previous day, up from 40% in 2020.
+41% of adults experienced a lot of worry the previous day.

 Why are emotions important in our daily lives?